pitchplay/blog-content/_posts/2016-06-22-metronome-practice.md

 #### Exercise 4

 - Pick up your instrument.
-- Walk through the above exercises using your instrument to keep the beat instead of your voice, hands or feet.
+- Walk through the above exercises using your instrument to keep the beat.

-These exercises, whether you tap, clap, say or play your instrument with them, will give you a stronger sense of rhythm.
+These exercises, whether you tap, clap, say or play them, they will give you a stronger sense of rhythm.
 For more on rhythm, check out the blog on [polyrhythms](https://pitchplay blogasl;falskdfna;lksdgna;gn)